 This means that your reading skills have to be at a level comparable to graduating high school seniors.
 The GED diploma is a reliable high school equivalency (HSE) credential, so your reading capabilities need to be at that level as well.

-On the GED Reading portion, you’ll have to read texts in length up to 900 words, answer questions about the passage, and draw logical conclusions based on what you have read.
+On the GED Reading portion, you’ll have to read texts in lengths up to 900 words, answer questions about the passage, and draw logical conclusions based on what you have read.